 - What To Do When You’re Involved In a Road Accident

-TAKE PICTURES: If you happen to have a camera in your vehicle, or a cell phone equipped with a camera, you should take pictures of the vehicles if there is visible damage.
+If you happen to have a camera in your vehicle, or a cell phone equipped with a camera, you should take pictures of the vehicle if there is visible damage.
 If you have visible injuries, you should photograph them as well.
-However, you should in no way interfere with the on-going police investigation.
+However, you should in no way interfere with the ongoing police investigation.
 If you cannot take pictures at the scene of the accident, take them as soon as possible after the accident.